POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 a.
 Practical trade test and written exam

-Depending on the specific job you’ve applied for, the recruitment agency may ask you to undergo a practical trade exam that’s related to your trade.
+Depending on the specific job you’ve applied for, the recruitment agency may ask you to undergo a practical trade exam related to your trade.
 They may also ask you to accomplish a written exam to test your general knowledge, English proficiency, and aptitude.

 b.
 Skills assessment

-Once you have passed the interviews and exams from the recruitment agency, you may still be required to undergo a skills assessment, a procedure required for some visa subclasses, and may be requested for others.
-It is to further check if your skills meet the standards to work in a given occupation.
+Once you have passed the interviews and exams from the recruitment agency, you may still be required to undergo a skills assessment, a procedure required for some visa subclasses and may be requested for others.
+It is to check further if your skills meet the standards to work in a given occupation.

 The recruitment agency will guide you through this process.
-If you want to do your own research ahead of time, you can browse through the skilled occupation list from the Australian Department of Home Affairs website.
+If you want to do your research ahead of time, you can browse through the skilled occupation list from the Australian Department of Home Affairs website.

 recruitment agency for australia in the philippines 9